yiimaker/yii2-social-share/docs/en/advanced-usage.md

 #### 2) Create my social network driver

-For creating of driver for social network you should to:
+For creating driver for social network you should:

 1. Create class and inherit it from `\ymaker\social\share\base\Driver`
 ```php